• Home

 How

-• When rewarding your dog with a treat, deliver the treat as normal, and while doing so, twist your body to the side so that your hand is at your side and the dog is on the outside left or right of your thigh.
+• When rewarding your dog, twist your body to the side or lure them with the treat, so that your hand is at your side and the dog is on the outside, on your left or right, with their face next to your outer thigh.
+Then mark and release the reward.
+Use the same technique when patting your dog.

 Video can’t be displayed